 For instance, an Affinity Squire, no matter how pretty, is likely not worth fixing if it has a stripped truss rod nut, worn frets, electronic problems or even needs a new nut, unless you’re capable of doing your own repairs.

 You can buy most used Squiers from $100 to $160 or so as they currently sell new for $229.
 So, if you buy one for $130 and then learn it needs a new nut, was it worth it?
-I charge $10 for a bone nut and $50 to install and then it will need a setup ($70) and a set of strings.
+I charge $10 for a bone nut and $50 to install and then it will need a A "setup" is vital to a properly playing guitar. ($70) and a set of strings.
 Now you have $260 + strings invested in a used guitar you could have bought new for $230.

 There are many worse problems the guitar could have, and we’ll talk about them momentarily, but just how could you have forseen that the nut was bad?
 With sellers wanting to meet in parking lots, etc., you could easily miss the faint open string buzzing that robs tone, from low nut slots.
 But I’m going to tell you how you could have detected this problem even in the noisiest of locales.